AusDTO/gov-au-content-guide/_entries/2016-05-04-navigation-labels.md

 A navigation label predicts the page it is linking to, and is often the same word or phrase.

-Use sentence casing, except where there is a proper noun.
+Use sentence casing except where there is a proper noun.